77kio/AnatomyForArtists/Home.md

-The only anatomy guide a 3d/2d artists needs.
+An anatomy guide for a 3d/2d artists.

 Contains:
 - Muscles